 Extrapolation of previous risk assessment

 Where the proposed use involves an active substance previously authorised in another product for the same or similar uses, it may be possible to extrapolate data to the proposed use where there is access to the relevant data.
 You should address whether the rates and timings of the proposed use are within those already authorised for the same or a comparable use in an authorised formulation (preferably as a tabulated comparison).
-Any differences between the proposed and approved uses should be addressed with data or a reasoned case.
+Any differences between the proposed and authorised uses should be addressed with data or a reasoned case.
 In addition, you should present reasoned cases explaining why extrapolation of data between different formulations is acceptable (advice on comparison of different formulations is given in the section 'Formulation changes' below).

 You should address the effect of formulation changes on both the hazard classification, with respect to aquatic life, and the risk to aquatic life and other non-target organisms.
 Depending on the nature of the change, new data or a reasoned case for extrapolation of previously evaluated active substance or product-related data should be submitted.

 For many formulation changes a reasoned case may be presented as a comparison between the active substance and co-formulant content of the formulations.
-Material Safety Data Sheets for the co-formulants or other information on their ecotoxicology should be used to address whether the change will affect the product hazard classification or the risk to non-target organisms resulting from use.
+Safety Data Sheets for the co-formulants or other information on their ecotoxicology should be used to address whether the change will affect the product hazard classification or the risk to non-target organisms resulting from use.

 How do I generate data to address efficacy?